 Asthma Burnout

 There are many days when I am just tired of being an asthmatic.
 I am tired of taking medication for it every day.
 I am tired of worrying if I remembered to grab my inhaler before I went out the door.
 I am tired of constant doctor appointments to make sure my lungs are doing okay.
-There are times when I feel like my asthma is relentless and it is all I can do to just remember to breathe.
+There are times when I feel like my asthma is relentless and all I can do is just remember to breathe.
 I am tired.

 I take my maintenance inhaler every morning after I put my contacts in.
 I find that having a routine helps me better remember to take it.
 But the other morning, after putting in my contacts, my thought was, "I don’t want to take my inhaler today.
 I’m tired of taking it every day.
 I hate the way it tastes.
 I’m tired of looking for a cup of water to rinse my mouth out.
 And I just don’t want to use my inhaler this morning."